Learn how to sew a simple A-Line Sheath dress with this free Girl's A-line Dress…

 - ball point needle/regular sewing needle

-- Twirly T-shirt Dress pattern (click the link to download)
+- Twirly T-shirt Dress pattern (click the link to access the file)

 - iron